dali-lab/build/milestones/step09/index.md

 ---
 layout: page
-title: Step 9: DEMOS and User Feedback
+title: Step 9
 published: true
 ---

-## Overview
+## DEMOS and User Feedback

 MVP demos and testing of the projects for this term.
 The main focus will be on getting user feedback.
 Science fair style.
 Open to public.